zkWildfire/OpenSslMcve/README.md

 To apply this fix, open `vcpkg-configuration.json` and set vcpkg to use the `ports/fixed` folder instead of the `ports/original` folder.
 This will cause vcpkg to pick up the set of portfiles that have been modified to apply the bugfix patch.
-Then, re-run `build.bat` to rebuild the app.
+Then, remove the `_build` folder and re-run `build.bat` to rebuild the app.
 When running the executable with the bug fix in place, the XMM registers' state should no longer be all zeroes when register state is dumped after a call to OpenSSL code.
 This bug fix was verified both via Intel's SDE as well as by running the app on a Tiger Lake CPU on which the bug occurs.

 It may also be possible to fix the bug without requiring the non-volatile registers to be pushed to the stack.
 When I was going through the assembly code